kevinreddot/forsh/README.md

 That will be enough for the most uses.

 If for some reason you want additional security, you might run **forsh** from a chroot() jail.
-To do so, compile **forsh** as a static binary (add `-static` option to gcc in the `Makefile`).
-I also recommend to unset **RESOLVE_USERNAME** option in `config.h` in this case.
-Otherwise you will have to put all NSS configuration into your chroot jail, including credentials to access your centralized name service.
-The result of disabling **RESOLVE_USERNAME** is that only uid and not login name will be logged.

-To setup your chroot jail, check the appropriate manual for your distribution.
+To setup your chroot jail, check the appropriate manual for your distribution and additional notes in doc/chroot.md

 Then, set `ChrootDirectory` directive in `sshd_config` like this: